jmersonuo/jmersonuo.github.io/Activities/MapDataVisualization.md

     <img src= "Images\dataviz_circles.png" alt="map with circles showcasing earthquake locations near Alaska">
 </p>

+##Assignment task##: change at least 2 settings related to the symbolization, and tell us 1) *what* you changed and 2) provide an explanation for *why* you changed them, based on lecture material or readings.
+This should be at least 2 sentences per setting.

 ### Step 5: Publish your style

 When you have finished editing your map style, publish your changes by clicking the **Publish** button in the upper right side of the screen.
 When you click the publish button, a window will display the difference between the previous and current version of this style.
 If you're happy with the changes, click **Publish**.
 Your style will now be available to share from a variety of tools and applications.